AdvDebug/AntiCrack-DotNet/README.md

 * Checking for devices created by VMs or Sandboxes

+* Checking if AVX x64/x86 instructions are properly implemented to see if we are in an emulator.

+* Checking for RDRAND x64/x86 instruction to see if it's properly implemented which could indicate an emulator.

+* Checking for flags manipulation (for x64 and x86) checks to see if it's correctly handled.

 ## Anti Dll Injection

 * Taking Advantage of Binary Image Signature Mitigation Policy to prevent injecting Non-Microsoft Binaries.

 * Checking if any injected libraries are present (simple dlls path whitelist check)

+* Thread Injection Detection

+* Using PEB to change the main module info of the program which is main module name and module base address at runtime.

+* Detecting process hollowing in our program by checking suspicious image base address.

 ## Other Detections
 * Detecting if Unsigned Drivers are Allowed to Load